Register a death

 When to register a death

-A death must legally be registered within five days, unless the coroner is conducting an investigation, when the timescale can be extended.
+A death must legally be registered within five days from the Registrar receiving the medical certificate cause of death from the Medical Examiner, unless the coroner is conducting an investigation, when the timescale can be extended.
 Where the coroner is not involved, there can still be delays in receiving the medical certificate.
 This may delay the registration appointment to more than five days.
 We understand this problem and will give priority to these appointments.

 The registrar can also provide an additional service called tell us once which can be used immediately after the registration of the death.
 This service will inform other government departments and local council services who need to be told of the death.